ucsb-cs56/w20/_lab/lab04.md

    ```
 * Use `git add docs` and then do a commit and a push to push the javadocs to github on the master branch
 * Go to your repo settings and find the section for Javadoc, and select "docs/ from master branch"
-  Note that the javadoc will be public even if the repo is private
+  * Note that the javadoc will be public even if the repo is private
+  * Note that you may need to append `/apidocs` to the generated URL
-* Add your name/github, and your pair partner's name/github to your README.md?
+* Add your name/github, and your pair partner's name/github to your README.md
-* Add links to your github repo and to your published javadoc in your README.md?
+* Add links to your github repo and to your published javadoc in your README.md

 Step 4: Java Programming